kehantan/labbook/docs/cell_culture/begin.rst

 * Permanent Marker
 * 96 well plate for mixing trypan blue and cell suspension for cell count

-    It doesn't necessarily have to be a 96 well plate.
+    * It doesn't necessarily have to be a 96 well plate.
 You can use anything that you find useful, some people use microcentrifuge tube, some people use parafilm.
 This is up to your preference.

 * Counting chamber (Neubauer chamber)

-    You can place the whole counting chamber, including its box together into the BSC, or you can just place only the counting chamber in to the BSC.
+    * You can place the whole counting chamber, including its box together into the BSC, or you can just place only the counting chamber in to the BSC.
 This is up to your preference.

 * Well plates (96, 24, 12, etc.)
-* Cell scraper
 * Others

 These are the common items needed for cell culture, find out which one is required for your procedure before you start your work.